St Helen's Church, Sefton

-St. Helen's is the Anglican parish church in the village of Sefton, Merseyside, England, and is an active church in the diocese of Liverpool, the archdeaconry of Knowsley and Sefton (since the 2015 diocesan boundary changes) and the deanery of Sefton.
+St. Helen's is a parish church of the Church of England in the village of Sefton, Merseyside, England.
+It is within the diocese of Liverpool, the archdeaconry of Knowsley and Sefton, and the deanery of Sefton.

-The church has been described as the "Cathedral of the Fields" and "Jewel of South West Lancashire", and is noteworthy as the only Grade I listed building in the Metropolitan Borough of Sefton.
+A church has stood on the site since the late thirteenth century, but the earliest parts of the current building are the tower and the east bay of the north aisle, which are fourteenth century.
+The remainder of the building dates principally a rebuilding undertaken between c.
+1489 and c.
+1587, when three successive members of the Molyneux family held the office of rector.
+An extensive restoration was undertaken between 1907 and 1922 by W. D. Caröe.

-St Helen's has gained recognition for its extensive carved Tudor woodwork, which Pollard and Pevsner describe as the "great glory of the church", and for its inclusion in Simon Jenkins' book, England’s Thousand Best Churches, and Clifton-Taylor's list of 'best' English parish churches.
+St Helen's is notable for its carved Tudor woodwork, including seven screens which are described in the Buildings of England series as a "gorgeous display" and the "great glory of the church".
+The church is one of two Grade I listed buildings in the Metropolitan Borough of Sefton, and has been included in Simon Jenkins' book England’s Thousand Best Churches, and Alec Clifton-Taylor's list of "best" English parish churches.

 History

 Consecration

 The land was first consecrated in 1170, and a private chapel for the Molyneux family built soon after.
 The history of the land before this is unknown, but the distinctive oval shape of the churchyard suggests that it may have been used as Saxon burial ground in pre-Conquest Britain.